In this article, I’ll be reviewing Hedd’s Heddphone AMT driven open-back headphones.

 The AMT diaphragm is made up of a set of folds which open and close, therefore squeezing the air rather than a more commonplace transducer which acts more like a piston.

-We’ll save you on the rest of the more technical details on how exactly Hedd was able to achieve such a great performance out of this type of transducer, but we will say that all of it adds a great deal of weight.
+I’ll save you on the rest of the more technical details on how exactly Hedd was able to achieve such a great performance out of this type of transducer, but I will say that all of it adds a great deal of weight.
 Sitting well on the heavier side, the Heddphones weigh 1.58 lbs.

 There’s a notch in the center of the headband, letting the two side pieces take most of the weight.
 This means that there’s no hot spot after several hours of use.